You need new or additional premises for your business and your real estate agent finds you the perfect space for your needs at below market rates.

-Well, it is.
-The reality is that not only is a sublease transaction more complicated than a regular lease transaction, it is a much riskier transaction for a subtenant than if it were leasing premises directly from the owner/landlord.
+Well, not really.
+The reality is that not only is a sublease transaction more complicated than a regular lease transaction, it is much riskier than leasing premises directly from the owner/landlord.
 Let’s explore some of the reasons why that is and some of things that a subtenant can try to do to minimize the risks.

 A sublease is basically a lease between the tenant and a subtenant on the terms contained in the sublease for all or part of the premises that have been leased by the tenant.
 The tenant (usually referred to as the sublandlord in the sublease) is the landlord of the subtenant.
 However, in a sublease transaction, there is a third party involved, namely the landlord from whom the tenant has leased the premises being subleased.
 The landlord is brought into the transaction for several reasons, notably because: